Absulit/gamepad.js/README.md

         // it also depends on how many the browser allows (Chrome has 4 slots) const { control0 } = controls;

+        // `touched` property in control verifies if a button has been clicked on it
-        if (control0?.touched) {
+        // this to distinguish it from other controls if (control0?.touched) {
             // the control has a list of buttons and axes, but all listed as buttons const { buttons } = control0;